Nelson Mandela 70th Birthday Tribute: Resonant music

-Rights in the event are held by Tribute Inspirations Limited.

-Postscript
+Reception

 The estimated audience for the Mandela 70th Birthday Tribute of 600 million in 67 countries was arguably an underestimate in that several broadcasters in Africa were given a free licence.
 However, the apartheid government did not allow the event to be broadcast in South Africa.
 But news of the event and its popularity reached Mandela and other political prisoners.
 In time, the strong ripple effect is thought to have increased pressure on the government to release Mandela, and it became increasingly likely that he would be released, albeit 20 months after the concert and 27 years after he was put in prison.

 Shortly before Mandela's release, Hollingsworth, Terry and Mandela's lawyer sat down in London to plan another broadcast event to celebrate Mandela's release and to call for the end of Apartheid.